HOT OFF THE PRESS - OUR CONFERENCE BROCHURE!!

 Hailey Kolpin, B.A., M.A.
 Candidate, Counselling Psychology, at Western University, London, Ontario will introduce the concept of crossover youth and discuss the presence of mental health problems.
 Focus will be given to the role mental health difficulties play in the trajectory to the youth justice system.
 This presentation will finish with a few recommendations for working with crossover youth, particularly those with mental health challenges.

-Sue Doxtator, M.S.W., Director of FNMI & Diversity Service Coordination, London Family Court Clinic, will note that there is an over-representation of Indigenous youth in the correctional system.
+Dr. Kimberly Harris, C.Psych. and Sue Doxtator, M.S.W., Director of FNMI & Diversity Service Coordination, London Family Court Clinic, will note that there is an over-representation of Indigenous youth in the correctional system.
 In an effort to address the underlying disproportionality, LFCC and Indigenous partners have endeavored to design a culturally responsive framework to assess Indigenous youth who struggle with challenges of mental health, substance abuse, and trauma.
 This initiative was undertaken as a bridge to mainstream practitioners to appropriately assist in supporting an understanding of Indigenous youth according to their cultural standards, values and customs and is a particularly necessary first step in culturally appropriate preventative approaches that address risk factors, social development, and suicide risk.
 This collaboration encourages our partners to focus on youth’s holistic well-being, strengths; understanding youth at risk, and building the youth’s resilience.

 Presentation on AFCC Ontario Research